-Cognitive Analytic Therapy (CAT) focuses on relationships, past and present, to help understand why you relate to yourself and others in the way that you do in the present.
-There may be work in-between some sessions in the form of work sheets and self monitoring.
+Cognitive Analytic Therapy (CAT) focuses on your relationships, past and present, to help us to understand how and why you relate to yourself and others in the way that you do in the present.
+There will be some work between sessions in the form of work sheets and self monitoring.
 CAT is usually agreed at between 16 to 24 sessions.
 Please take a look at the ACAT website for more information: http://www.acat.me.uk/page/about+cat

 CAT with Couples is a specific way of working with problems to identify what is going on between two people.
 The aim is to understand and change unhelpful patterns, behaviours and negative cycles that a couple may have fallen into.
 CAT give a joint language and understanding and you can work together to move forward.

 EMDR (Eye Movement Desensitisation and Reprocessing) is a way of releasing the body and mind’s memory of experience of trauma or events, which continue to be distressing or upsetting in the here and now.
 EMDR is used for accidents, phobias, PTSD, OCD, anxiety, depression, blocked or complex/blocked grief, to name a few.
 It can be used on a memory you have from childhood, or something that has happened as an adult.
 Some people can’t remember much from their past.
 This is ok, as together we will work out ways of moving forwards and processing what you need.

 Trauma, according to Dr Gabor Mate is defined as:

 “Trauma is a restriction of your authentic self in the present moment, for which you don’t need dramatic events.
 Trauma is not what happens to you, it’s what happens inside you, as a result of what happens to you.
 And things can happen inside you, for which you don’t need very dramatic events.
 Trauma is essentially a restriction of your capacity, its limitation, in the body.
 A restriction of your mental capacity to respond in the present moment from your authentic self.”